Azbesciak/CarLoading/README.md

 Solution contains two sections.<br>
-First is built from car's length needed to load received placement of parcels, and their occupied place on the floor.<br>
+First is built from car's length required to load received placement of parcels, and their occupied place on the floor.<br>
 Second contains packages placement.

 Solution output scheme is: